clovis-de-melo/python-studies/README.md

   # Five is greater than two!
 ```
+>[!WARNING]
-Python will give you an error if you skip the indentation:
+>Python will give you an error if you skip the indentation:

 Example (syntax error):